Annapurna Circuit Trek- A Complete Trekkers' Guide

 Now let’s see popular side trips on Annapurna Circuit Trail one by one:

 Have you thought of going off the beaten path of the Annapurna Circuit Trek?
-Moreover, a side trip to Punkar Lake along with a visit to Bimtang and Goa villages is undoubtedly one of the most rewarding extension treks possible along the main circuit.
+Moreover, a side trip to Punkar Lake along with a visit to Bimtang and Ghoa villages is undoubtedly one of the most rewarding extension treks possible along the main circuit.

 Furthermore, this rugged off-beat trek leads you through isolated terrains and remote villages, where you get to witness the pristine, untouched natural beauty of the mountains along with the traditional life of its inhabitants that has remained untouched by mass tourism.